How studying can get me residency as a chef

 Choosing the right course at the right level is key.
 To be recognised as Chef in Australia you have to study a Certificate IV in Commercial Cookery.
 This could be a stand-alone course or a package that includes this program.
 The most common package is Certificate IV (sometimes including Certificate III) and Diploma of Hospitality management.

 In total the course (or courses) must be registered in CRICOS for at least 92 weeks.
 Additionally, during your studies you must complete a 360 hours work placement as Chef.
 Given this occupation is in high demand, usually students don’t have any issues finding a company to undertake their placement.

 At EMSA – Education and Migration Services Australia – we work with a lot of schools around Australia that offer the right cookery course.
 We can help you enrolling and also during your visa application.
 Just get in touch!

 The next step after graduation is to apply for the 485 Visa – Graduate stream – This visa allows you to work full-time during 18 months from date of grant.

-To apply for this visa you would need to provide your Commercial Cookery qualification and transcript, a recognised English test (IELTS, PTE, Cambridge, OET or TOEFL), a provisional skills assessment from TRA (hence the need for the 360 vocational placement), health insurance, and medical and police check clearances.
+To apply for this visa you would need to provide your Commercial Cookery qualification and transcript, a recognised English test.
+You can sit any of the following English tests: IELTS, PTE, Cambridge, OET or TOEFL, a provisional skills assessment from TRA (hence the need for the 360 vocational placement), health insurance, and medical and police check clearances.

 Studying Commercial Cookery doesn’t make you a Chef straight after graduation (at least not for migration purposes).
 For this reason, you need to have gained paid work in your occupation for at least 1 year.
 This is done through the Job Ready Program.